thoughtbot/superglue/README.md

 )(PostsIndex)
 ```

-## SPA Navigation
+### SPA Navigation

-When the user lands on the `/posts` the `index.jsx` is rendered with `index.js.props`.
+When the user lands on the `/posts`, `index.jsx` is rendered with `index.json.props`, and `show.jsx` and `index.jsx` is packaged together in your webpack.
 SPA navigation is handled just like Turbolinks:

 ```javascript
 this.enhancedVisit("/posts/1") //if you've used `enhanceVisitWithBrowserBehavior`
 ```

-The above will request the `show.js.props`, pass it to `show.jsx` and update the browser history.
+The above will request the `show.json.props`, pass it to `show.jsx`, swap out the current `index.jsx` and update the browser history.

-## Refreshing a node
+## Update Later

-You can also refresh a node inside of `index.jsx`.
+Update parts of your appication later.
+For example, inside of `index.jsx`.

 ```javascript
 this.props.remote("/posts?bzq=header")
 ```

-The above will fetch the `json.header` node in `index.js.props`, noop the `json.posts` node, immutably graft it in your store, before handing it over to React to render.
+The above will fetch the `json.header` node in `index.json.props`, skip rendering of the `json.posts`, immutably graft it in your Redux store, before leaving it to React to re-render.

 # The Breezy store shape